DBragz/Scripts/README.md

 # Scripts

-These scripts were created for me to get a better understanding of scripting between operating systems.
+This repository were created for me to get a better understanding of scripting between operating systems.

 ## Authors